taylormck/simpleOBJViewer/README.txt

 Comments:

+TOON OUTLINE !!
+While not actually cel (toon) shaded, this viewer has the option of rendering an outline around the mesh that gives it a similar appearance to cel shading.
+Shading is still unaffected, but for now, it looks pretty cool.

-Added a few displaying options l - uses a light source fixed to the world (default is fixed to camera) b - shows a bounding box a - shows the axis
+Added a few displaying options c - enables the toon outline l - uses a light source fixed to the world (default is fixed to camera) b - shows a bounding box a - shows the axis